mozilla/irlpodcast/content/episodes/2018-12-10-S04E02-your-password-is-the-worst.md

   **Matt Davey:** Back in the '90s when you needed to remember the AOL password and that was about it?
 It wasn't such a problem, but now I have 90 accounts or so that are my daily, right?
 Those ones I use nearly everyday.
 I then have like 500 or so accounts that I use maybe monthly.
 I think it's one of those things that people realize that they need, but it takes a bit of time to kind of gestate and like, "Oh, okay.
 This is to a point where I press the forgotten password link 10-15 times a day.
 It's like there's nothing else I can do.
 I need to google and find a product that does this."

   **Manoush Z.:** Matt Davey is the COO of 1Password.
 Now I should say it's one solution among many, but it's a pretty good way to help you get better at the password game.
-Though yes, if someone finds out your master password, you can really be vulnerable.
-If your password manager company gets hacked, you're also vulnerable all over again.
 You're using tech to solve a tech problem, but you are also minimizing your risk.
 We can do better and how hard is it really to do better than flower, ninja, princess or Superman?
 You know what another popular password is on that list?
 Password.
 The word password used as a password.
 Okay.

   Here's something simple to take away, did you know four random English words, a phrase like beetle unlock salad windmill, four random words are actually harder to hack than if you use one word with all those wacky symbols and numbers?
 Just pick four random but memorable words that only make sense to you.
 It's easier and it's better.
 Make that one your master password and then use the password manager.
 We like 1Password, LastPass or Dashlane, but actually IRL listeners can sign up to 1Password and get their first three months for free.
 Just visit 1password.com/promo/IRL and give it a try.
 1password.com/promo/IRL.
 We'll throw in the link the show notes too.